ChrisTheBrave/express-sequelize-mysql-crud-dv-app/README.md

 CREATING NEW USER IN MYSQL:
-**newuser can be whatever you choose and remember IDENTIFIED BY is your password**
+**newuser can be whatever you choose and remember IDENTIFIED BY is your password** First log in as root user like you would normally.
+Then run code below.

 CREAT USER 'newuser'@'localhost' IDENTIFIED BY 'newuser';
 GRANT ALL PRIVILEGES ON *.* TO 'newuser'@'localhost';